Soyuz launch pad in Vostochny

 The initial phase of construction at the Soyuz-2 launch pad in Vostochny.
 Credit: TsSKB Progress

 In 2012, satellite images showed intensive construction at the site of the future launch pad for the Soyuz-2 rocket in Vostochny.

 The construction of the new road in Vostochny in 2012.
 Credit: GUSS Dalspetsstroi

 A photo published in November 2012 shows the concrete work at the Soyuz pad in Vostochny under a special covering to keep the area warm.
-Credit: GUSS Dalspetstroi
+Credit: GUSS Dalspetsstroi

 Construction crews dig a flame trench for the Soyuz-2 launch pad in Vostochny in 2012.
-Credit: GUSS Dalspetstroi
+Credit: GUSS Dalspetsstroi

 A satellite photo taken on Jan.
 16, 2013, shows a distinctive diamond-shaped flame trench of the Soyuz launch complex being constructed in Vostochny in the Russian Far East.